-Psychologist Al Siebert has studied the personality and mental traits of survivors, including people that manage to avoid getting in accidents.
-He stresses the importance of paying attention to what is really happening right now, and being open to creating mental models that reflect todays reality rather than yesterdays weather or our memories of averages or textbooks or whatever.
+Psychologist Al Siebert spent forty years studying the personality and mental traits of survivors, including people that manage to avoid getting in accidents.
+He stressed the importance of paying attention to what is really happening right now, and being open to creating mental models that reflect todays reality rather than yesterdays weather or our memories of averages or textbooks or whatever.
 The survivor does not, “impose pre-existing patterns on new information, but rather allows new information to reshape [his mental models].
 The person who has the best chance of handling a situation well is usually the one with the best … mental pictures or images of what is occuring outside of the body" (Siebert, 1993).

 Researchers working with motivated experienced airline pilots in simulators at NASA’s Ames Research Center have seen what happens when we don’t allow new information to reshape our mental models.
 In testing new head-up displays (HUDs) the pilots flew 31 increasingly difficult approaches, both with and without the HUD.
 What the pilots were not told was on some runs there was a chance that right before the flare, a huge DC-10 would pull out onto the threshold of the landing runway.
 This photograph shows the simulator pilot’s forward visual scene at an altitude of 72 feet and 131 knots:

 Simulated cockpit view, from Haines (1991) figure 17-1).